Skip to Main Content

 Veterinary Dentistry for Pets

-Our pets' oral health is linked to their overall health, so it's critical that cats and dogs receive routine dental care as part of their healthcare regimen.
+Our pets' oral health is linked to their overall health, so it's critical that cats and dogs receive routine vet dental care as part of their healthcare regimen.
 However, most pets don't receive the oral hygiene care they need to keep their teeth and gums healthy.

 At our veterinary clinic in Palmyra, we offer complete veterinary dentistry for your pet, from basics such as dental exams, teeth cleanings and polishing to dental X-Rays and surgeries.